 After allowing all these files through the firewall, you shouldn’t have any more issues with the game.

-Solution 5 – Change your DNS
+5. Change your DNS

 - Select Internet Protocol Version 4 (TCP/IPv4) and click Properties.

-- Select Use the following DNS server addresses.
-Now set Preferred DNS server to 184.108.40.206 and Alternate DNS server to 220.127.116.11.
-Click OK to save changes.
+- Select Use the following DNS server addresses, enter the values below in the fields, and click OK to save the changes.

-Solution 6 – Forward the required ports
+6. Forward the required ports

-In order to reduce ping spikes in League of Legends, it might be necessary to forward the required ports.
-Port forwarding is an advanced procedure, and in order to see how to do it properly, we advise you to check your router’s manual.
+To reduce ping spikes in League of Legends, it might be necessary to forward the required ports.
+Port forwarding is an advanced procedure, and to see how to do it properly, we advise you to check your router’s manual.

-The process is different for each router, and so there are no universal guidelines.

-Simply log in to your router and on the configuration page locate port forwarding.
+The process is different for each router, so there are no universal guidelines.
+Log in to your router and locate Port Forwarding on the configuration page.
 Now forward the following ports: